-Children's experiences throughout the school environment (school bus, cafeteria, classrooms, restrooms, hallways and playgrounds) are integral parts of their school day.
+Children's experiences throughout the school environment (school bus, cafeteria, classrooms. restrooms, hallways and playgrounds) are integral parts of their school dav.
 The staff expectations concerning behavior extend from those found in the General Behavioral Guidelines and the rules established in the school setting.
-Staff members on duty will use the school district guidelines and their own good judgment to help students develop responsible and positive behavior throughout the school settings.
+Staff members on duty will use the school district guidelines and their own good help students judgment to develop responsible and positive throughout the school settings. behavior 15